Minnesota man held in Mall stabbings

 — Brandi Powell (@bpowellKSTP) November 13, 2017

-I don’t think the Star Tribune hasn’t gotten back to the story yet.
+I don’t think the Star Tribune has gotten back to the story yet.
 Readers who get their news from the Star Tribune remain in the dark on the identification of the perpetrator.
 However, the local CBS affiliate has reported his name, as have CBS News, the New York Post, the Daily Mail and others.
 We await interviews with the victims and developments in the case to get the rest of the story.